Class of 2026

 Medical School: Western University of Health Sciences COMP

-Matched: Anesthesia at Albany Medical College
+Advanced Match: Anesthesia at Albany Medical College

 Hobbies: Tennis, Weight Training, Traveling